 - nerve damage,

 - whiplash, and

 Additionally, fatal injuries are disproportionately common in accidents involving large commercial vehicles.

 What is the average truck accident settlement amount?

 Because severe injuries are so common, settlement amounts for accidents involving an 18-wheeler truck are generally far higher than for normal motor vehicle or car accidents.
 However, no two cases are the same.
 This makes it impossible to determine an “average” settlement amount because there is no “average” truck accident case.
-However, 18-wheeler settlements can range from as little as a few thousand dollars to over $10,000,000.
+However, truck accident compensation can range from as little as a few thousand dollars to over $10,000,000.